Modeling Empathic Similarity in Personal Narratives: EmpathicStories Dataset

 \subsection{Paired Story Annotation}

-\paragraph{Sampling Empathic Story Pairs} We devise a sampling method to create a sample of balanced empathically similar and dissimilar story pairs, since random sampling across all possible pairs would likely result in an unbalanced dataset with more dissimilar stories than similar stories.
+\textbf{Sampling Empathic Story Pairs.} We devise a sampling method to create a sample of balanced empathically similar and dissimilar story pairs, since random sampling across all possible pairs would likely result in an unbalanced dataset with more dissimilar stories than similar stories.
 First, we split the 1,568 stories into a train, dev, and test set using a 75/5/20 split.
-Using SBERT \cite{reimers_sentence-bert_2019}, we compute a composite similarity score using average cosine similarity of the embeddings for the story and our three empathy features for every possible story pair within the dataset.
+Using SBERT \cite{reimers_sentence-bert_2019}, we compute a composite similarity score using average cosine similarity of the embeddings for the story and our 3 empathy features for every possible story pair within the dataset.
 We randomly sample stories from each bin such that bins with higher composite similarity scores are more likely to be chosen.
-To ensure that higher composite similarity score bins are sampled more often, we use exponentially decaying sampling of $e^{-\frac{1}{2} i}$, where $i$ is the q-th percentile for q ranging from 0 to 100.

-\paragraph{Annotation Procedure} With the sampled story pairs, we released an annotation task on Amazon MTurk, asking workers to read pairs of stories and rate various aspects of empathic similarity between the stories.
+\textbf{Annotation Procedure} With the sampled story pairs, we released an annotation task on Amazon MTurk, asking workers to read pairs of stories and rate various aspects of empathic similarity between the stories.
 Two annotators rated each story pair.
 From early testing, we found that the task was difficult because of the large amount of text in the stories and the cognitive load of projecting into two narrator's mental states.
-To simplify the taks, we used ChatGPT (\texttt{gpt-3.5-turbo}) to summarize all the stories before presenting the pairs to annotators.
+To simplify the task, we used ChatGPT (\texttt{gpt-3.5-turbo}) to summarize all the stories before presenting the pairs to annotators.
 While summarization may remove specific details of the stories, we find that the main event, emotion, and moral takeaway are still present.\footnote{By comparing the cosine similarity of human annotated event, emotion, and moral to the ChatGPT summarized stories, we find that there is high semantic overlap of the human ground-truths to the automatically generated summaries (0.66 for event, 0.64 for emotion, and 0.49 for moral).}